debersonpaula/AngularExample/README.md

-# MEAN Stack Example
+# Angular 5 + TNEMA Server

 This application uses the MEAN stack architeture with Angular 5.x.

-Also uses the following packages to run server on backend:
+Also uses the following package to run server on backend:
  - TNEMA Server: TypeScript + Node + Express + Mongoose + Authentication
- - debugtxt: display colored text on console
- - tscbuilder: compiler and builder for server side

 ## Install Angular and Dependencies